0xck/jsonlogfmt/README.md

 * _excvalue_ is for exception args attribute (usualy one contains exception message)
 * _exctrace_ is for formatted exception traceback

+All of them use default formatting from Formatter class

 ### Remap default Logger keys
 JSON map requires to set keys defined in Logger class, like `levelname` or `msg` for retriving appropriate value from Logger object.
 But those keys can be remapped by using `remap` dict-like obj so that JSON message will contain defined in `remap` keys instead any keys in JSON map.
 E. g.